kramkvol/My-GitHub-Guide/README.md

 Welcome to my GitHub!
 Here you'll find a collection of my university coursework, final projects, and personal coding experiments.

+## CV

+### Work Experience
+Print Shop Assistant (Summer 2021)
+📍 3 months (part-time)
+Prepared raster images for print, created brochures and posters.

+Warehouse Worker (Winter 2022 – Autumn 2023)
+📍 ~1.5 years
+Used a TSD terminal to pick and pack orders.
+The job was physically demanding and fast-paced.

+From autumn 2023 to February 2025, I did not work due to relocation and full-time university studies.

+Receptionist – CTU Dormitories (Since February 2025)
+📍 Part-time
+Working at the reception desk of student dormitories.

+Print Shop Assistant (Summer 2021)
+📍 3 months (part-time)
+Prepared raster images for print, created brochures and posters.

+Warehouse Worker (Winter 2022 – Autumn 2023)
+📍 ~1.5 years
+Used a TSD terminal to pick and pack orders.
+The job was physically demanding and fast-paced.

+From autumn 2023 to February 2025, I did not work due to relocation and full-time university studies.

+Receptionist – CTU Dormitories (Since February 2025)
+📍 Part-time
+Working at the reception desk of student dormitories.

 ## College (2017–2021)
 Programming-related subjects didn’t appear until the winter semester of my second year (2018).